Amasirat/NANDTree/README.md

     /   \ /   \
     1   0 1   1

+In our representations, we'll use an enum containing signed 8-bit integers. -1 for Gate, 1 and 0 for a valid boolean value.
 If we let n be the number of leaves in the NAND Tree, a naive implementation of an algorithm evaluating the above tree will take O(n) time.

 However if we take the Left-First solution and only check the left node of the tree.
 If the left node of the tree is false, we can skip evaluating its sibling and update the parent with the correct value, because (0 NAND 0 = 1 & 0 NAND 1 = 1)